-This year you could get a Winter Fuel Payment of up to £200 for households with someone who qualifies aged up to 79, or up to £300 for someone aged 80 or over.
-The exact amount you’ll get depends on your circumstances during the qualifying week of 19-26 September 2016, such as your age, whether you live alone and whether you’re getting Pension Credit, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance.
-You will get the payment automatically, payments are made over a number of weeks from November onwards.
-You should get your payment by Christmas – if you haven’t, you should make a claim.
+The exact amount you’ll get depends on your circumstances, such as your age, whether you live alone and whether you’re getting Pension Credit, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance.
+You should get the payment automatically, payments are made over a number of weeks from November onwards, if you don’t receive a payment automatically, you should make a claim.

 If there is anything that you would like advice about, please do not hesitate to get in touch on 01708 796600 or firstname.lastname@example.org.